YagoLopez/vrview-react/README.md

 <Vrview {...scene} />
 ```

 Vrview is a prure component.
-It receive scene data as props from a parent component and asign that props to state, that is,
+It receives scene data as props from a parent component.
+It asigns that props to its state
-Vrview's state consists of scene data implementing the following interface:
+which implements the following interface:

 ```typescript
 export interface IScene {